 Established in 1991, this fund supports the general endowment or other express purposes as assigned by the Board of Trustees.
 The Laura Kendall Garland Endowed Fund for Music: Established in 1993 in memory of Laura Kendall Garland through the generosity of her daughter, Robin N. Garland, Class of 1984, and her son, Douglas A. Garland, to support and enhance the music department.
 The Maude Gesner Professor of Music Endowed Fund: Established in 1984 in honor of Maude Gesner, for her many years of dedicated service as inspiring teacher and head of the music department.
+The Samuel A. and Dorothy H. Graham and Robert R. and Ethel H. Jackson Endowed Fund: Established through the bequest of Dorothy H. Graham, Class of 1930.
 The Edwin R. Helwig Science Endowment: Established in 1990 through the bequest of Edwin R. Helwig, Class of 1922, in support of the sciences.
 The Eileen C. Henze Memorial Fund: Established in 1981 by the will of Eileen C. Henze, Class of 1938, in support of the English department.
 The Tony and Sherry Hill Periodical Publications Fund: Established in 1986, the interest from this fund is used to offset the cost of periodicals.
 The Fred Garrigus Holloway Lectureship Fund: Established in 1986 by anonymous donors to honor Dr. Fred G. Holloway, fourth president of the College.
 The lecture will be held annually in the fall of each year and will be given by a respectable scholar or critic of literature.